emlearn/emlearn-micropython/README.md

 We assume that micropython is installed in the same place as this repository.
 If using another location, adjust `MPY_DIR` accordingly.

-You should be using the latest MicroPython 1.23 (or newer).
+You should be using MicroPython 1.24 (or newer).

 #### Build